bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Use of XML-based configuration
 - [ ] No usage of component scanning using the @Component annotation
 - [ ] No usage of JavaConfig
+- [ ] Mandatory dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Dependencies must be injected in configuration file or using @Resource
 - [ ] No usage of both @Resource and XML-based injection for the same property in a bean
 - [ ] No usage of  @Autowired as it injects by type and does not work with ServiceLayerTest